 - Samurai Jack:

 - In the second episode, when Jack has just arrived in Aku's future, he goes to a futuristic Bad-Guy Bar.
 The heavy Drum and Bass music playing in this new, hostile environment is playing loud enough to make Jack's ears pulse.

-- Soundwave in Transformers: Prime and Robots In Disguise is accompanied by dubstep music, mostly to compensate and contrast his creepy mute status and make him even more threatening by its mere presence.
+- Soundwave in Transformers: Prime and Transformers: Robots in Disguise (2015) is accompanied by dubstep music, mostly to compensate and contrast his creepy mute status and make him even more threatening by its mere presence.

 - Steven Universe: To emphasize the alien nature of the Diamonds, their leitmotif is heavy synthesizer beats.